deanstein/CinderellaCityProject/README.md

 		- Responsible for managing active and available camera effects, like PostProcessProfiles
 	- ManageFPSControllers.cs
 		- Responsible for managing the location, rotation, and behavior of FPS Controllers (player) in Scenes
+	- ManageNPCControllers.cs
+		- Responsible for managing which 3D mall patrons (non-player characters) get which animation controllers, and for switching between the animations during gameplay
+	- ManageProxyMapping.cs
+		- Responsible for mapping between proxy objects and associated prefabs, like people and trees
 	- ManageSunSettings.cs
 		- Responsible for adjusting the Sun position and properties of the Pause Menu, in order to generate accurate screenshots of disabled Scenes for "time traveling" thumbnails
 	- ManageTags.cs
-		- Responsible for defining consistent Tag names, as well as finding and operating on objects with specific Tags
+		- Responsible for creating new Tags in the project, and finding/operating on objects with specific Tags
 	- PlayAudioSequencesByName.cs
 		- Responsible for playing a specific sequence of audio tracks, depending on the name of the host object (typically a speaker, mechanical device, or NPC)
 	- RefreshImageSprite.cs